open-energy-transition/form-energy-storage/_sources/13-kpis.rst

 Thus, for example changes specified in `scenario.form.yaml` will add to and override configurations in `config.form.yaml` and so on.

-Thus, for example changes specified in `scenario.form.yaml` will add to and override configurations in `config.form.yaml` and so on.

 Key components of each configuration:

 1. ``extract``: Defines the network statistics for the figures (e.g., system cost, generation, storage, emissions).